October 2024 Police Contract

 The Austin Police Oversight Act is now the law, or is it?

 A major issue — as described in the Austin Chronicle in December 2023 — is the “g file,” an optional secret file maintained by the police department into which go all records of actions that do not result in a suspension.
 Which is of course almost all of them, regardless of whether policy was violated or people were harmed.
 Most police departments do NOT have a g-file and operate just fine.
 The Public Information Act in multiple exceptions to disclosure protects material related to invalid allegations.
 No police departments without a g-file have an excess of transparency.
 But in agencies with a g-file, secrecy creates an incentive against appropriate discipline.
-Conduct that results in a suspension becomes public, so lesser or no discipline at all may be preferred.
+Conduct that results in a suspension becomes public, so lesser or no discipline at all may be preferred in order to keep the conduct secret.
 The Austin Police Oversight Act declares that Austin shall not have one, and yet we still do.

 Equity Action spent the summer 2022 gathering more than 33,000 signatures for a ballot measure that finally empowered our existing police oversight system.
 Our signatures were “validated” in September 2022 and the Austin City Council voted to put our ordinance on the May 2023 ballot.
 Despite a deceptive campaign by the police association to put a second ordinance — one with the same name, nearly the same caption, but very different content — on the same May ballot, voters overwhelmingly (80%/20%) voted FOR the REAL Austin Police Oversight Act and AGAINST the deceptive, disempowered version.